yogesh-studypad/cocos-docs/manual/studio/v4/chapter2/IntroductionCocos/en.md

 ### 4. Open ###

-Click **Open** to open the selected project in Visual Studio, Android Studio or cocos.
+Click **Open** to open the selected project in Visual Studio, Android Studio or cocos studio.
 As you hover the mouse over the each of the icons, you will see a tool-tip text describing its functionality.

 ![image](res_en/image0010.png)

-### 5. Preferences ###
+### 5. Preferences... ###

 - Click the triangle button at the top right of the screen.
-- Choose **Preferences**.
+- Choose **Preferences...**.
 - Specify preferences for cocos launcher.

 ![image](res_en/image0011.png)

 ### 6. Open Folder ###

-Click **Open Folder** at the right bottom of the screen to open the cocos folder, including cocos2d-x source codes and cocos launcher.
+Click **Open Folder** at the right bottom of the screen to open the cocos folder, including cocos2d-x source codes .

 ![image](res_en/image0012.png)